 Official and Exclusive Physiotherapy / Medical providers to the England Beach Football Team.

 We have recently relocated our clinic in Kenton to a new and improved clinic just down the road.
 Our new address is 386-388 Kenton Road, Harrow, HA3 9DP

 Acupuncture is a complementary medical practice that stimulates certain points on the body with a fine needle to alleviate pain or help treat various health conditions.
 The needles used to stimulate the body’s natural immune response to heal specific areas in the body, open up blood vessels to allow the free flow of blood and oxygen in the body.
 As Acupuncture integrates well with other treatment methods, it is often used in conjunction with physiotherapy for all types of conditions, including Back Pain, Sciatica, Tennis Elbow, and Frozen Shoulder among others.

-Modern science has shown that acupuncture stimulates the brain to produce natural pain relieving chemicals (endorphins).
-These assist the body to heal itself and give pain relief and can be very effective on both acute and chronic conditions.
+Modern science has shown that Acupuncture stimulates the brain to produce natural pain-relieving chemicals (endorphins).
+The endorphins assist the body to heal itself and give pain relief and it can be very effective in both acute and chronic conditions.

 If your physiotherapist believes it will help to improve the effectiveness of your overall treatment.
 Your treatment will consist of the insertion of fine needles into various sites on the body, dependent on your issues.

-Physiotherapists using acupuncture at Anatomie are registered with the Acupuncture Association of Chartered Physiotherapists and have therefore had recognisable training.
+Physiotherapists using Acupuncture at Anatomie are registered with the Acupuncture Association of Chartered Physiotherapists and have therefore had recognizable training.
 There are only a few cases in which Acupuncture should not be used.
 Your Physiotherapist will run through a few safety questions before performing the treatment.
 All needles are sterile, pre-packed and disposable so there is no risk of infection.